jrynkiew/WebOS/README.md

 Test the resulting project here: https://www.jrpc.pl/

+For detailed installation instructions, check the [INSTALL](INSTALL) file

 # 1. Install emscripten

 Install packaged emscripten if it is available on your distribution.
 On Solus it is confirmed working